The following video is a great overview of holistic skin care: https://www.youtube.com/watch?v=JhtIyEO011I

 There are sites that have sprung up that say DIY laundry detergent creates a buildup of dirt that you may not notice right away.
 They show picture examples of how dirty the water looks when they use regular laundry detergent on supposedly clean DIY laundry.
 For example, sheets that have been in service and washed in DIY laundry detergent repeatedly for a year.
 In this example, the sheets are first washed in the DIY laundry detergent, and then washed with regular store-bought laundry detergent like Tide brand.
 During the wash, the water looks dirty even though the sheets should be clean.
 I think these sites overlook the fact that they are using shaved bar soap as one of the ingredients, that may not rinse off quickly, and requires and extra rinse cycle.
 That they fail to think of this idea makes me suspicious of their motives: maybe these sites are backed by the manufacturers of laundry detergent.
 Tide costs a lot more per load than DIY.
 As mentioned above, my DIY is not 100% DIY, since I use plain washing soda with a little bit of store bought laundry detergent.
 I believe only the bar soap shavings would be hard to rinse off, not the washing soda.
 Another reason for a build-up occurring on laundry, is that you are using too much soap, regardless of the type.
 To test if this might be the case, after washing your laundry as you normally do, run the washer again without adding any soap, and halting the wash before the first rinse to see if the water looks murky.
 On the other hand, maybe the buildup is actually from dirt that cannot be cleaned by the DIY laundry detergent.
 Keep in mind, there is no such thing as living without dirt or bacteria, so if it looks clean, that's good enough.
 You can still wash with regular washing detergent once in a while, and enjoy the benefit of using less chemicals most of the time.

-I wash with warm water twice a day.
+My preventative maintenance is to have consistent and gentle exfoliation.
 I wash my hands with soap, and fully rinse them first.
 Then I use my hands to wash my entire head with plain warm water.
 This keeps some of my natural oils so I don't overdry, without stripping it all off.

 20180707: I've been traveling and forgot to pack oil.
 So I have been using, exclusively, the witch hazel, apple cider vinegar, and salicylic acid (ACV+WH+SA) pads.
 The pads are too drying for my skin, so I'm trying to figure out something else.
 The witch hazel I'm using has 14% alcohol, but perhaps even the use of an alcohol free witch hazel may be too harsh, since it is still an astringent 1.
 I may just go full paleo and use only water.
 That would be the simplest solution.
 I can wash my face and head with water as much as I please.
 For shaving, face cream or even hair conditioner as a lubricant seems to work best.
 I will use the pads as an aftershave.
 From my experience, aftershave is very necessary, even if it is drying.
 The shaving tears up the acid mantle, so a disinfectant/astringent is called for, followed by adding a layer of oil on the newly unprotected skin.
 My original plan to use both the pads and the oil as moisturizer could still work, like it did for her.
 Aha, I didn't pack oil, but I packed a vitamin C serum which I will start using pronto!